Tropical Medicine Courses

 These are full-length, two- to five-month courses that give in-depth coverage of disease and health care issues encountered in the tropics and majority world, especially in poverty settings.

-Unless noted, successfully completing one of these courses allows you to sit for the American Society of Tropical Medicine and Hygiene (ASTMH) Certificate of Knowledge Examination in Clinical Tropical Medicine and Travelers' Health.
-Information about the exam can be found on the American Society of Tropical Medicine and Hygiene website.
+Unless noted, successfully completing one of these courses allows you to sit for the American Society of Tropical Medicine and Hygiene (ASTMH) examination leading to the Certificate of Knowledge in Clinical Tropical Medicine and Travelers' Health.
+Information about the exam, including a full list of U.S.-based courses, can be found on the ASTMH website.

 The U.S. courses easiest to access are:

 A mostly online course presented in affiliation with the Centers for Disease Control and Prevention (CDC) in Atlanta.
-The full ASTMH eligibility course is seven online modules and two weeklong modules that need to be taken in person (total of nine modules).
+The full ASTMH eligibility course for the CTropMed examinaton is seven online modules and two weeklong modules that need to be taken in person (total of nine modules).
 Individual online modules can be taken separately.

-- Location: Online — in-person modules at University of Minnesota, Minneapolis
+- Location: Mostly online; in-person modules at University of Minnesota, Minneapolis

-This includes four two-week modules can be taken anytime and in any order.
+This course includes four two-week modules that can be taken anytime and in any order.

 - Location: Tulane University, New Orleans

-- Location: Institute of Tropical Health, Antwerp, Belgium (taught in English)
+- Location: Institute of Tropical Medicine, Antwerp, Belgium (taught in English)